-The mode register 2 (MR2) controls additional features and functions not available in the other mode registers.
-These additional functions are CAS WRITE latency (CWL), AUTO SELF REFRESH (ASR), SELF REFRESH TEMPERATURE (SRT), and DYNAMIC ODT ( $R{TT(WR)}$ ).
-These functions are controlled via the bits shown in the figure below.
-MR2 is programmed via the MRS command and will retain the stored information until it is programmed again or the device loses power.
-Reprogramming the MR2 register will not alter the contents of the memory array, provided it is reprogrammed correctly.
-The MR2 register must be loaded when all banks are idle and no data bursts are in progress, and the controller must wait the specified time $t{MRD}$ and $t{MOD}$ before initiating a subsequent operation.
+The mode register 2 (MR2) controls additional functions and features not available in the other mode registers.
+These additional functions are CAS WRITE latency (CWL), AUTO TO SELF REFRESH (ASR), SELF REFRESH TEMPERATURE (SRT), and DYNAMIC ODT ($R{TT(WR)}$).
+These functions are controlled via the bits shown in Figure 54.
+The MR2 is programmed via the MRS command and will retain the stored information until it is programmed again or until the device loses power.
+Reprogramming the MR2 register will not alter the contents of the memory array, provided it is performed correctly.
+The MR2 register must be loaded when all banks are idle and no data bursts are in progress, and the controller must wait the specified time t{MRD} and t{MOD} before initiating a subsequent operation.

-Figure 55: Mode Register 2 (MR2) Definition
+Figure 54: Mode Register 2 (MR2) Definition

 Note: 1.
-MR2[17, 14:11, 8, and 2:0] are reserved for future use and must all be programmed to 0.
+MR2[18, 15:11, 8, and 2:0] are reserved for future use and must all be programmed to 0.

-CAS WRITE Latency (CWL)
+CAS Write Latency (CWL)

-CAS write latency (CWL) is defined by MR2[5:3] and is the delay, in clock cycles, from the releasing of the internal write to the latching of the first data in.
-CWL must be correctly set to the corresponding operating clock frequency (see Figure 55).
-The overall WRITE latency (WL) is equal to CWL + AL (Figure 53 (page 142)).
+CWL is defined by MR2[5:3] and is the delay, in clock cycles, from the releasing of the internal write to the latching of the first data in.
+CWL must be correctly set to the corresponding operating clock frequency (see Figure 54 (page 136)).
+The overall WRITE latency (WL) is equal to CWL + AL (See Figure below).

-Figure 56: CAS WRITE Latency
+Figure 55: CAS Write Latency